-- Roll out the pie crust
+- Roll out the pie crust on a lightly floured surface

 - Sprinkle with turbinado sugar

-- Flip, and brush with melted butter
+- Flip, and use a pastry brush to brush with melted butter

 Once you've tried this super easy recipe for cookie twists, you'll never toss out leftover pie crust scraps again!

 You can dip the twists into the sauce, or you can drizzle them on top.
 Either way, you can't go wrong!
+The dipping sauces are a great way to make these simple cookies even better!

 Equipment you may need